arfshl/odt-minimalist/README.md

 # Configuration Overview
 - Only Install Word, Excel, and PowerPoint
-- Only works on 64-bit Windows system
+- Only works on 64-bit Windows 10+ system.
-- Office language installed is only English US (Without additional languages or proofing)
+- Office language installed is only English US Without additional languages or proofing
 - Override (Uninstall) any existed MSI-based Office edition (like 2007, 2010..)

 # Usage